 There are a variety of athletic opportunities including both individual and team sports, at various levels of play, for STS students.
+Our administration and coaches are dedicated to offering a safe and healthy athletic experience while following direction from Alberta Health Services during the COVID-19 pandemic.

 Cross Country (Grades 7-12) – STS has a long tradition of success in cross country running.
 STS has proudly won the Provincial Championship 11 times with the last seven years being consecutive championships.
 The program begins in Grade 7 and continues throughout Senior School.
 It is offered as both a competitive sport and as a recreational activity.
 The goal of the program is to develop a lifetime commitment to exercise and fitness.
 Students begin training in September and continue through to late October.
 Our School continues to host the Divisional Championship Meet each September to showcase our vast trail system.
 The culmination of the Senior School season is an optional trip to a Canadian or U.S. destination when students compete as teams in a marathon.